voodoo3300/python_plentymarkets_api/docs/API_reference.md

 The **sender** parameter takes the ID of a contact in Plentymarkets, which in the case of a reorder should be a producer/supplier.
 The **receiver** parameter takes the ID of a warehouse in Plentymarkets.

 [*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

+---

+##### plenty_api_get_pending_redistributions: <a name='get-pending-redistributions'></a>

+Pull all redistributions that have not been closed.

+[*Optional parameter*]:

+The **sender** parameter takes the ID of a contact in Plentymarkets, which in the case of a reorder should be a producer/supplier.
+The **receiver** parameter takes the ID of a warehouse in Plentymarkets.
+The **shipping_packages** parameter determines if shipping packages shall be added to the response and the extend of information about them.
+Valid values are ['', 'minimal', 'full'], no shipping packages are added by default.
+Pulling shipping packages requires additional requests (1 per pallet and 1 per package on each pallet).

+[*Output format*]: